Grouping of conditions

 |Fig. 5.
 Adding additional conditions.|

-However, the outcome of such a composition is not what we've meant.
-According to the order of executing logical conditions, our expression will be true if the "Newsletter" phrase is found in the subject independently from other defined conditions.
-Lets see the order of execution by using brackets:
+However, the outcome of such a composition is not exactly what we wanted.
+According to the order of executing logical conditions, our expression will be true if the "Newsletter" phrase is found in the subject independently from the other three defined conditions.
+To better understand this, the order of execution in this case can be described by using brackets: